 MUSEUM STORE (4) -The Museum Store has a wonderful selection of items from mission souvenirs and historical books to Catholic statues and prayer books.

 HISTORIC MISSION CHURCH (5) - Enter through the front doors of the historic Church to see the amazing Spanish Colonial architecture, both Baroque and Classical in style.
-The paintings and decorations reflect the combining of Spanish and Luiseño Indian cultures.
+The paintings and decorations reflect the combination of Spanish and Luiseño Indian cultures.
 In addition to enjoying the beautiful art and architecture, the Historic Mission Church is open 365 days a year from 7am to 5pm for meditation and private prayer.

-MADONNA CHAPEL (6) - Unique to Old Mission San Luis Rey is this octagonal room, originally a mortuary chapel, where church members were waked.
+MADONNA CHAPEL (6) - Unique to Mission San Luis Rey is this octagonal room, originally a mortuary chapel, where church members were waked.
 Small doors on either side of the altar lead to hidden passageways – on the right, a staircase to a balcony for mourners; on the left, an entry to the altar for the friar saying the funeral service.

 HISTORIC CEMETERY (7) - This is the oldest community burial ground in North County San Diego, dating back to 1798.
-It contains grave markers of early settlers, crypts of the friars and a monument to the Luiseño Indians.
+It contains grave markers of early settlers, crypts of the friars, and a monument to the Luiseño Indians.

 SOLDIER BARRACKS (8) - See the adobe ruins of the barracks that once housed the Spanish soldiers assigned to protect the Mission.
-It included apartments and a look-out tower.
+It included apartments and a lookout tower.
 American troops were stationed here during the Mexican-American war, 1846-1848.

 LAVANDERIA (9) - The elaborate “laundry” is where mission members bathed and washed their clothes.
 A gated arch fronted a grand staircase leading down to this area.
 Water poured through aqueducts into a series of tile and stone pools and spouted from gargoyles into lush orchards.

 CARRIAGE ARCH (10) - The Carriage Arch is one of the last remnants of the arcade that formed the original quadrangle, a four-sided patio surrounded by buildings.
-The central patio, used for work and leisure activities, was bordered by workshops, classrooms, a kitchen, infirmary, winery and dormitories for Indian converts.
+The central patio, used for work and leisure activities, was bordered by workshops, classrooms, a kitchen, an infirmary, a winery and dormitories for Indian converts.
 The buildings are now the Retreat Center.